mikeyroush/python-spotify/README.md

-# python-spotify
+# python-youtube
-Pulls songs from liked YouTube videos into a Spotify playlist
+Pulls songs from liked YouTube videos into a YouTube music playlist